catalys1/mae-pytorch/README.md

 ## Implementation

+The default model uses ViT-Base for the encoder, and a small ViT (`depth=4`, `width=192`) for the decoder.
+This is smaller than the model used in the paper.

+## Dependencies

 - Configuration and training is handled completely by [pytorch-lightning](https://pytorchlightning.ai).
 - The MAE model uses the VisionTransformer from [timm](https://github.com/rwightman/pytorch-image-models).
 - Interface to FGVC datasets through [fgvcdata](https://github.com/catalys1/fgvc-data-pytorch).
+- Configurable environment variables through [python-dotenv](https://pypi.org/project/python-dotenv/).

 ## Results